Set 11 | 501 - 550

 (N.) (दशक)

-Example: The city has changed significantly over the last decade.
+Sentence: The city has changed significantly over the last decade.

 An athletic event comprising ten different events